aaronpowell/aaronpowell.github.io/src/content/posts/2019-02-18-releasing-to-npm-from-azure-devops.md

   displayName: 'Publish npm artifact'
 ```

-Using the [Copy Files]() task we can get the files (our `tgz` and our `package.json`) and copy them across to the _artifacts staging location_ defined by the variable `$(Build.ArtifactStagingDirectory)`.
+Using the [Copy Files](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/copy-files?view=azure-devops&tabs=yaml&WT.mc_id=aaronpowelldotcom-blog-aapowell) task we can get the files (our `tgz` and our `package.json`) and copy them across to the _artifacts staging location_ defined by the variable `$(Build.ArtifactStagingDirectory)`.
 This is a special directory that the agent has that's intended to by published as artifacts.
-Once these files are in the right place we use the [Publish Artifacts]() task to tell our build the files in the folder will be in a _named artifact_ of `npm`.
+Once these files are in the right place we use the [Publish Artifacts](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/publish-build-artifacts?view=azure-devops&WT.mc_id=aaronpowelldotcom-blog-aapowell) task to tell our build the files in the folder will be in a _named artifact_ of `npm`.
 This name is important as we'll use it in the future to access them, so make it something logical.
 I'll also avoid using spaces in the name of the artifact so that you don't have to do escaping when you try and use them.

 I'll also copy across the release notes as well as the JavaScript files we generate from the TypeScript compiler as these can be useful for debugging.

-When it's all said and done our build definition now looks like [this]().
+When it's all said and done our build definition now looks like [this](https://github.com/aaronpowell/webpack-golang-wasm-async-loader/blob/master/azure-pipelines.yml) and you can see its run history [here](https://dev.azure.com/aaronpowell/webpack-golang-wasm-async-loader/_build?definitionId=16).

 ## Creating a release